davidaraba/PatternAnalysis-2025/recognition/ad_classification_david_araba/README.md

 ### Why Use ConvNeXt?

 The ConvNeXt is designed for image classification and has performed significantly well on the large visual database ImageNet in the original paper [3].
 It builds upon the foundational ResNet architecture [4], which first introduced residual learning and skip connections that made very deep networks trainable.
 For the ADNI dataset, the task is very similar, to learn the underlying data structures of the images and to classify whether a given image has Alzheimer's or not.
-A major benefit of the ConvNeXt compared to other deep learning algorithms is its scalability to train on more complex images in a shorter time frame which is no doubt an important considered aspect in the medical research industry.
+A major benefit of the ConvNeXt compared to other deep learning algorithms is its scalability to train on more complex images in a shorter time frame which is no doubt an important aspect in the medical research industry.
 For this problem space, the ConvNeXt meets the criteria of a fast and accurate solution with the ability of the model to expand to more complex data in the future.

 The overall architecture of the model starts by taking an input image and applying a stem layer with 4×4 convolution and stride 4 for initial downsampling.
 The ConvNeXt consists of multiple stages, each containing several ConvNeXt blocks that combine depthwise convolution with pointwise operations, followed by a feed forward network (FFN) similar to a vision transformer.
 The output of the last block is fed into a global average pooling layer and then into a linear classifier.